mobxjs/mobx-utils/README.md

 ## queueProcessor

-`queueProcessor` takes an observable array, observes it and calls `processor` once for each item added to the observable array, optionally deboucing the action
+`queueProcessor` takes an observable array, observes it and calls `processor` once for each item added to the observable array, optionally debouncing the action

 ### Parameters